Trump the nationalist celebrates D-Day's triumph of internationalism

 Donald Trump recites FDR's D-Day prayer to mark 75th anniversaryJune 5, 201901:20

-Queen Elizabeth II, who has reigned since 1952, hinted at the fraught nature of the moment diplomatically as she toasted President Donald Trump at a state dinner at Buckingham Palace Monday.
+Queen Elizabeth II, who has reigned since 1952, hinted at the fraught nature of the moment diplomatically as she toasted Trump on Monday at a state dinner at Buckingham Palace.

 The question facing voters and political leaders is whether the people of their respective countries are better served by a model of interdependence — featuring collective security, a shared (if evolving) culture, and relatively free trade and movement — or one that emphasizes the strength of individual states, defined first by strong national borders, unique cultures and self-determination.